Arrow #1.13 “Betrayal”/#1.14 “The Odyssey” Review

 The “character fighting for his life as he dreams of the past” frame story is nothing new, but it’s spiced up by throwing Felicity into the mix.
 While it’s a development that we’ve speculated since her introduction, the brisk way she was thrown into right from the episode’s start was an unforseen jolt.
 Felicity doesn’t get much of an introduction into the world, but the way she’s forced to do some intense stuff right from the get-go is a smart way to bypass any melodramatic reactions.
 And let’s face it, “Everything about you just became so unbelievably clear” was the perfect line to encapsulate her little journey.
 It should come as no surprise, but Felicity’s inclusion on the team is a welcome development.

 In the flashback, we get much more interesting training scenes than earlier episodes’ tendency to have Oliver running, falling and complaining.
 He still does all of those things here, but it’s spiced up by the presence of Manu Bennett as Slade Wilson, who’s the most charismatic (and good-looking) version of Deathstroke of, well, probably anything.
 Turning Deathstroke into more of a concept is an odd route to go, but it makes sense of the very comic book-y outfit, which has been as-of-yet unmatched in its weird colorfulness.
 Deathstroke is meant to stick out and be a face the victim will remember, so its relative outlandishness is justified.
-This also yields much-needed development for the enigmatic villain—well, not quite the same one we met earlier in the season, but Deathstroke.
+This also yields much-needed development for the enigmatic villain—well, not quite the same one we met earlier in the season, but a Deathstroke.

 While fans have been excited over the likes of David Anders, Tahmoh Penikett, Seth Gabel and other fan-favorites, Manu Bennett strikes a rare balance of both fitting into the world and being remarkably fun to watch.
 Part of it is because he’s written as the snarky, sarcastic character that’s been missing from Arrow.
 And really, he’s pretty close to what Oliver ought to be eventually.
 But Bennett himself really sells it, playing up the broken/determined angle that we get from Oliver in the present, while still being the type of person we can enjoy watching.
 It’s important for making him sympathetic when he’s at his most brutal, but it also makes him a clear foil to Oliver; in a sense, he’s exactly what Oliver becomes five years later.
 It’ll be interesting to see how this relationship is handled further down the line, but until then, more Manu Bennett is good news.